Ideas For Days Out in Tamworth

 The rooms themselves also allowed us to get a real sense of what it must have been like to reside in Tamworth Castle from the Day Parlour to the Tudor dining room, where we sat on the seats and pretended to eat all the food on the table.
 While Monkey thought it hilarious to pick up the brooms and sweep the floors of the pantry kitchen.

-Next stop on our tour was a whole floor dedicated to Tamworth’s Story.
-Not only was there a ‘play corner’ with costumes and toys for children, Monkey was delighted to hold a replica sword from the famous Staffordshire Hoard – the largest collection of Anglo-Saxon gold and silver metalwork ever found anywhere in the world.
+Next stop on our tour was a whole floor dedicated to Tamworth Castle’s history.
+Not only was there a ‘play corner’ with costumes and toys for children, But Monkey was also delighted to hold a replica sword from the famous Staffordshire Hoard – the largest collection of Anglo-Saxon gold and silver metalwork ever found anywhere in the world.
 Monkey also found it hilarious to sit in the stocks, while we all had a turn at the wax rubbings.

-Leaving our high vantage point, we continued our tour around the castle through the Lady’s Chamber, and the Servants’s quarters – as well as getting the chance of trying on the Georgian wigs and hats, which made us all laugh.
+Leaving our high vantage point, we continued our tour around Tamworth Castle through the Lady’s Chamber, and the Servants’ quarters – as well as getting the chance of trying on the Georgian wigs and hats, which made us all laugh.
 We particularly enjoyed the final five rooms, which tell the story of the Cookes, the last family to live in the Castle as a private residence.
 Monkey was particularly interested in the Victorian children’s nursery.

 And the best thing?
-Outside of the Castle there is still plenty to see and do – the Pleasure Grounds not only have large open fields, river walks and bicycle hire – there’s a huge adventure playground as well as a cafe for refreshments.
+Outside of Tamworth Castle, there is still plenty to see and do – the Pleasure Grounds not only have large open fields, river walks and bicycle hire – there’s a huge adventure playground as well as a cafe for refreshments.
 History and outdoor fun make for a winning combination and a great day out was had by all.

 * We were invited to explore Tamworth Castle by Enjoy Staffordshire, who have plenty of short break deals on offer.
 As always my opinions are my own.